-Gunman kills at least 19 children at Texas elementary school - NewsBreak
+Gunman Kills at Least 19 Children at Texas Elementary School - NewsBreak

-An 18-year-old gunman opened fire Tuesday at a Texas elementary school, killing at least 19 children as he went from classroom to classroom, officials said, in the deadliest school shooting in nearly a decade and the latest gruesome moment for a country scarred by a string of massacres.
-The attacker was killed by law enforcement.
+UVALDE, Texas (AP) — An 18-year-old gunman killed 19 children and two adults as he went from classroom to classroom at a Texas elementary school, officials said, adding to a gruesome, years long series of mass killings at churches, schools and stores.

-The death toll also included two adults, authorities said.
-Gov. Greg Abbott said one of the two was a teacher.
+The attacker was killed by a Border Patrol agent who rushed into the school without waiting for backup, according to a law enforcement official.

-The assault at Robb Elementary School in the heavily Latino town of Uvalde was the deadliest shooting at a U.S. grade school since a gunman killed 20 children and six adults at Sandy Hook Elementary in Newtown, Connecticut, in December 2012.
+Tuesday’s assault at Robb Elementary School in the heavily Latino town of Uvalde was the deadliest shooting at a U.S. school since a gunman killed 20 children and six adults at Sandy Hook Elementary in Newtown, Connecticut, in December 2012.

-Hours after the attack, families were still awaiting word on their children.

-“My heart is broken today,” said Hal Harrell, the school district superintendent, announcing that all school activities were canceled for the time being.
+“My heart is broken today,” said Hal Harrell, the school district superintendent.
 “We’re a small community, and we’re going to need your prayers to get through this.”

+Gov. Greg Abbott said one of the two adults killed was a teacher.

+Adolfo Cruz, a 69-year-old air conditioning repairman, was still outside the school as the sun set, seeking word on his 10-year-old great-granddaughter, Eliajha Cruz Torres.

 But President Joe Biden appeared ready for a fight, calling for new gun restrictions in an address to the nation hours after the attack.

-Note: This story was first published on May 24, 2022.
-It was corrected to reflect that state Sen. Roland Gutierrez said the gunman shot his grandmother before going to the school; he did not say the gunman killed his grandmother.
-It was also updated to correct the spelling of the name of the 10-year-old great-granddaughter.